src-d/blog/content/post/github_stars.md

 The outcome of the first stage is the list of the star intervals we are able to consume as a whole, each yielding less than 2000 items.
 Probes are made with the page size equal to 1 and are very fast.
-The second stage alters the page size to 100 (the maximum allowed) and sucks the data.
+The second stage alters the page size to 100 (the maximum allowed) and extracts the data.
 Here is how to launch the script:

 ```